BarneyChilletas/Remindly/README.md

 # Remindly

 **Remindly** is a simple and modern Java desktop application that helps you keep track of your homework, assignments, and personal tasks.
-Built with **JavaFX** and **PostgreSQL**, Remindly lets you add, view, and complete tasks with due dates in an intuitive interface.
+Built with **JavaFX** and **PostgreSQL**, Remindly lets you add, view, and complete tasks

 ---